victorYghor/restfull-API/README.md

-# restfull-API
+# Spring boot
-my first project with spring
+This is a application a spring boot application that implements a CRUD FOR stundents